 He sat back in his chair, looking straight ahead and somewhat stunned.

-“Why did you risk your life for me last night?” he asked.
+“Why did you risk your life for me last night?” he turned and asked.
 “You did it several times.”

 “I caused last night to happen,” she declared.
 “I wasn’t watching where I was running and you had to swerve to avoid me, so you crashed.
 You got hurt because of me...you could have died because of me.
 And I -- I didn’t want you to die.
 Something in me wanted to save you, even if it cost my life.”

 She looked down for a moment, collecting her thoughts.
-And then she turned back to Wally.
+And then she gazed back at Wally.

 “The same part of me knows that you’re a good man, Wally.
 You’re someone who will do everything he can for the ones he loves,” she continued.
 “I don’t think I deserve someone like that but I’m selfish.”